SNAPSHOT-India stocks, bonds, rupee, swap, call at 0810 GMT

 -------------------------------

-The benchmark 10-year bond yield edge up 1 basis point at 8.19 percent, ahead of consumer price data due on Wednesday.
+The benchmark 10-year bond yield down 1 basis point at 7.96 percent, as sentiment buoyant after RBI says it could ease monetary policy in early 2015.

 INTEREST RATE SWAPS